-China's measures imposing anti-dumping duties on stainless steel billets, hot-rolled coils and hotrolled plates from Japan also appear to be inconsistent with Article 1 of the Anti-Dumping Agreement and Article VI of the GATT 1994 as a consequence of the breaches of the Anti-Dumping Agreement described above.
+China's measures imposing anti-dumping duties on stainless steel slabs, hot-rolled coils and hot-rolled plates from Japan are also inconsistent with Article 1 of the Anti-Dumping Agreement and Article VI of the GATT 1994 as a consequence of the inconsistencies with the Anti-Dumping Agreement described above.

-China's measures also appear to nullify or impair the benefits accruing to Japan directly or indirectly under the cited agreements.
+China's measures also nullify or impair the benefits accruing to Japan directly or indirectly under the cited agreements.